alertlogic/paws-collector/README.md

 # Overview
-This repository contains the AWS  JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll 3rd party service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS  JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll a 3rd party service API to collect and forward logs to the Alert Logic CloudInsight backend services.

 # Installation

-Refer to [CF template readme](./cfn/README.md) for installation instructions.
+Refer to the [CF template readme](./cfn/README.md) for installation instructions.

 # How it works